sdkal-club/sdkal-club.github.io/content/_index.md

 [extra]
 body_class = "home"
 short_intro = "Welcome to the joint homepage for the San Diego Killifish Group and Livebearer Group!
-Although organized as two local groups, we share our interests in maintain and breed various killifish and livebearer species and strains.
+We share our interests in maintain and breed various killifish and livebearer species and strains.
 From wild types to aquarium strains, these fascinating, and often hardy and personable fish keep us entertained.
-We hope that you, as new or experienced fishkeeper, would join in with the fun."
+We hope that you, as new or experienced fishkeeper, will join in with the fun."
 +++

 As open groups, you are welcome to join our monthly meetings.
 You may also contact us at the meetings to create personal homepage on this website, where you may post a list of species which you maintain and introduce to others about your fishkeeping hobby in general.